mef/documentation/docs/README.md

 `graphology` therefore handles directed, undirected & mixed graphs which can be either simple or have parallel edges.

-Along with those specifications, one will always find a standard library full of graph theory algorithms and common utilities.
+Along with those specifications, one will also find a standard library full of graph theory algorithms and common utilities.

-So, even if we propose a reference implementation, anyone remains free to implement the present specifications and still use the standard library with the new implementation.
+So, even if we propose a reference implementation, anyone remains free to implement the present specifications and still be able to use the standard library & all the relevant libraries coded to work with `graphology`.

 ## Installation